mstaniak/mstaniak.github.io/_pages/cv.md

 * Medical and environmental data analysis at University of Warsaw (NCBiR grant POIR.01.01.01-00-0328/17 in collaboration with LekSeek sp. z.o.o.).
 * Medical and environmental data analysis in a project conduncted for FarData sp. z.o.o.

-Prizes and scholarships}
+Prizes and scholarships
 ======
 * Stipend of the Minister of Science and Higher Education for the best students, 2017.
-* Rector's stipend for the best students (University of Wroc{\l}aw, awarded 4 times 2014 - 2017).
+* Rector's stipend for the best students (University of Wrocław, awarded 4 times 2014 - 2017).

 Other activity
 ======